 In addition to high-quality business curriculum, BSP students are immersed in both actual and simulated corporate environments; given the opportunity to analyze and consult on complex real-world problems; and connected to business leaders and entrepreneurs across numerous industries.

 The program offers both a minor and a major in Business, with six optional areas of concentration available within the major.
-Scholars pursuing either a major or a minor also participate in a number of the program’s workshops and events.

 - International Business